General Assembly

 Also at the top table are:

-The Monarch, who has no authority over the Church of Scotland, is invited to attend the Assembly as a spectator.
-The present Queen has attended twice during her reign but usually sends a representative, known as the Lord High Commissioner.
+The monarch, who has no authority over the Church of Scotland, is invited to attend the Assembly as a spectator but usually sends a representative, known as the Lord High Commissioner.
 This may be someone from the royal family or more often a member of the House of Lords or someone prominent in Scottish public life.
 He/she gives speeches at the beginning and end of the Assembly, hosts ceremonial occasions at Holyrood Palace, and spends much of the week travelling around Scotland visiting church projects.
-In the hall, the Lord High Commissioner sits in a throne above and behind the Moderator, symbolically separated from the General Assembly.
+In the hall, the Lord High Commissioner sits in a throne above and behind the Moderator, symbolically separate from the General Assembly.

-During the Assembly, the Lord High Commissioner is the only person in the UK, besides the Queen, whose car has no registration plate.
+During the Assembly, the Lord High Commissioner is the only person in the UK, besides the monarch, whose car has no registration plate.
 They are screwed back on during the closing ceremony.

-Assembly business takes the form of reports from church councils, committees, associated organisations (such as the Scottish Bible Society and the Iona Community) and any special commissions which are due to report.
+Assembly business takes the form of reports from church forums, committees, associated organisations (such as the Scottish Bible Society and the Iona Community) and any special commissions which are due to report.

 Reports are introduced by the relevant convener, who makes a speech and responds to questions, comments and motions from the hall.